scylladb/scylladb/docs/cql/cql-extensions.md

 ## Synchronous materialized views

-Materialized view updates can be applied synchronously (with errors propagated back to the user) or asynchronously, in the background.
-Historically, in order to use synchronous updates, the materialized view had to be local, which could be achieved e.g. by using the same partition key definition as the one present in the base table.
+Usually, when a table with materialized views is updated, the update to the views happens _asynchronously_, i.e., in the background.
+This means that the user cannot know when the view updates have all finished - or even be sure that they succeeded.

+However, there are circumstances where ScyllaDB does view updates _synchronously_ - i.e., the user's write returns only after the views were updated.
+This happens when the materialized-view replica is on the same node as the base-table replica.
+For example, if the base table and the view have the same partition key.
+Note that only ScyllaDB guarantees synchronous view updates in this case - they are asynchronous in Cassandra.

+ScyllaDB also allows explicitly marking a view as synchronous.
+When a view is marked synchronous, base-table updates will wait for that view to be updated before returning.
+A base table may have multiple views marked synchronous, and will wait for all of them.
+The consistency level of a write applies to synchronous views as well as to the base table: For example, writing with QUORUM consistency level returns only after a quorum of the base-table replicas were updated *and* also a quorum of each synchronous view table was also updated.

-Scylla also allows explicitly marking the view as synchronous, which forces all its view updates to be updated synchronously.
-Such views tend to reduce observed availability of the base table, because a base table write would only succeed if all synchronous view updates also succeed.
-On the other hand, failed view updates would be detected immediately, and appropriate action can be taken (e.g. pruning the materialized view, as mentioned in the paragraph above).
+Synchronous views tend to reduce the observed availability of the base table, because a base-table write would only succeed if enough synchronous view updates also succeed.
+On the other hand, failed view updates would be detected immediately, and appropriate action can be taken, such as retrying the write or pruning the materialized view (as mentioned in the previous section).
+This can improve the consistency of the base table with its views.

-In order to mark a materialized view as synchronous, one can use the following
-syntax:
+To create a new materialized view with synchronous updates, use:

 ```cql
 CREATE MATERIALIZED VIEW main.mv